-China says doctor behind gene edited babies acted on his own
+China says doctor behind gene-edited babies acted on his own

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

+Gene editing for reproductive purposes is effectively banned in the U.S. and most of Europe.
+In China, ministerial guidelines prohibit embryo research that “violates ethical or moral principles.”

-The chief of the World Health Organization said last month that gene editing needs guidelines.
+The chief of the World Health Organization said last year his agency is assembling experts to consider the health impact of gene editing.

+WHO Director-General Tedros Adhanom Ghebreyesus said gene editing “cannot be just done without clear guidelines” and experts should “start from a clean sheet and check everything.”

+“We have a big part of our population who say, ‘Don’t touch,'” Tedros told reporters.
+“We have to be very, very careful, and the working group will do that.”